MaJerle/lwrb/docs/user-manual/thread-safety.rst

 This is linked to common question *What happens if I write to buffer while another thread is reading from it?*

 One of the main requirements (beside being lightweight) of *LwRB* was to allow *read-while-write* or *write-while-read* operations.
-This can be (and it is) achieved only when there is single write entry point and single read exit point.
+This is  achieved only when there is single write entry point and single read exit point.

 .. figure:: ../static/images/buff_thread_safety_single_read_write.svg
     :align: center